DiogoDores/FEUP-ESOF/Second project/PSP.md

 * Efficient development
 * Simplicity

 All these principles need to be tailored to each specific individual.
-Every engineer is different and have different needs.
+It is expected that every engineer who uses this method plans and executes the process in his own way.

 ### Process Structure